 So, if you want to get as much goodness out of your eggs as possible, eat the yolks!

 Eggs are packed with many of the nutrients your body needs to live its best life.
-So it’s no surprise that eating eggs has been linked with some pretty sweet health benefits.
+So it’s no surprise that eating eggs has been linked with several significant health benefits.

-1. Can help keep you feeling full and satisfied
+1. Eggs can help keep you feeling full and satisfied

 Eggs are a super filling food, mostly thanks to their high protein content.

 Protein is the most satiating macronutrient, which means it helps you feel full.
 Adding protein sources to meals and snacks is important and can help reduce your chance of becoming hangry in between.

 Research suggests that eating eggs at breakfast can enhance feelings of fullness, improve blood sugar regulation, and help reduce food intake at meals later in the day.

 2. Eggs may contribute to changes in body composition

 Eggs are a great source of protein, which is essential for building and maintaining muscle mass.
 Plus, lots of studies suggest that protein-rich diets promote fat loss.